tannerdamron/WIP-Tap-Room_React/README.md

 ## **Tap Room React**

 #### By Tanner Damron
 ###### Initiated April 16th, 2019.
+Finished May 3rd, 2019.

 ----------

 ## Description
 This web application was built with React, and will allow the user, as a tap room employee, to view a list of available kegs and sell a pint or growler per keg.
 The user can also see the pints remaining in each keg.
-The user can add a new keg, tap any existing keg, and filter the kegs by style of beer or price per pint.
+The user can add a new keg, tap any existing keg, and filter the kegs by style of beer.

 ## Blueprints
 ![](src/assets/blueprints/blueprints.png?raw=true)